 Scopes 1,2, 3 are measuring GHG emissions over different perimeters.
-130 Most companies are mastering scopes 1 and 2 emissions.
+Most companies are mastering scopes 1 and 2 emissions.
 It is less the case for scope 3 emissions that are all emissions a firm is responsible for, but which happen outside of its walls.
 Scope 3 emissions calculation requires wide-scale collaboration along the value chain raising concerns around lack of information, data quality and confidentiality, Generative AI could provide help in those calculations.

-in 2022 developed countries provided and mobilised a total of \$115.9 billion in climate finance for developing countries, exceeding the annual \$100 billion goal for the first time 127 https://blogs.worldbank.org/en/ppps/laser-focused-bridging-climate-finance-gapcop28#:~:text=To%20be%20specific%2C%20that%20growing.COP28%20President%20

-Reuters report May 23, 2024
+The GHGs included in the framework are carbon dioxide ( $CO_2$ ), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulphur hexafluoride (SP6), and nitrogen trifluoride (NF3) They are measured in $CO_2$ equivalent in 2022 developed countries provided and mobilised a total of \$115.9 billion in climate finance for developing countries, exceeding the annual \$100 billion goal for the first time 127 https://blogs.worldbank.org/en/ppps/laser-focused-bridging-climate-finance-gapcop28#:--text=To%20be%20specific%2C%20that%20growing,COP28%20President%20 Dr. 128 Reuters report May 23, 2024